apache/www-site/content/security/index.md

 - The appropriate project's security team works privately with the reporter to resolve the vulnerability.

-- The project creates a new release of the package the vulnerabilty affects to deliver its fix.
+- The project creates a new release of the package the vulnerability affects to deliver its fix.

 - The project publicly announces the vulnerability and describes how to apply the fix.